DJ5harma/DrawBuddy/Readme.md

 - The Non-collaborative mode (offline-mode) is also available by default if the user isn't in a room.

 - The offline-mode elements are cached inside the localStorage of the browser instead of the server.

+# To run the project locally:

+- git clone this repo.

+- Make sure to have Node.js & pnpm installed.

+Firstly, install the dependencies:

+(you may use "npm" instead of "pnpm", but I'd recommend "pnpm")

+- Go to the server directory and run "pnpm install" in your terminal.
+- Go to the client directory and run "pnpm install" in your terminal.

+Secondly, run the servers in development mode:

+- Go to the server directory and run "pnpm run dev" in your terminal.
+- Go to the client directory and run "pnpm run dev" in your terminal.

+(Make sure you have the ports 3000 and 3001 not occupied, otherwise you'd have to manually change them inside "server/src/utils/constants.ts").